Junior Piano Camp: June 12-18, 2016

 Do I have to submit an audition recording to participate in Piano Camp?

-No. Students for Piano Camp need only submit an application form and the tuition fee to sign up for camp.
+Students for Junior Piano Camp need only submit an application form and the tuition fee to sign up for camp.
+Senior camp students will need to submit an audition recording.
+Details will be forthcoming - check back in late January or early February.

-If there is no audition recording required, how good should I be to make the most of my experience?
+If there is no audition recording required for Junior camp, how good should I be to make the most of my experience?

 What do piano students do all day?